GoogleCloudPlatform/professional-services/tools/iam-recommender-at-scale/README.md

     -   “id” : an ID that uniquely identifies the recommendation
     -   “etag”: an etag that identifies the modification time of the recommendation.
-    -   “member”: the member, or principal, is the identity the recommendation is about.
-There can be more than one recommendation per member because a member can have more than one role.
+    -   “principal”: the principal is the identity the recommendation is about.
+        There can be more than one recommendation per principal because a principal can have more than one role.
     -   “roles_recommended_to_be_removed”: the role that will be removed by the IAM Recommender.
     -   “roles_recommended_to_be_replaced_with”: the role(s) that will replace